 Every semester during the first week of classes, the staff of Scholarly Technology and Resources (STaR) holds orientation sessions to help students learn the basics, such as how to log in, upload assignments, use the discussion forum, and take exams.
 We highly encourage all new students to attend a Blackboard orientation session their first semester if possible; however, if you’re unable to physically attend an orientation session on campus or need a quick refresher, we have online resources available to help you become comfortable with the Blackboard interface and tools.

-In addition to this website, all students have access to a course in Blackboard called “Blackboard Student Orientation” (located under the “myBlackboard” tab) that covers basic topics.
+In addition to this website, all students have access to an organization in Blackboard called “Blackboard Student Orientation” (located under the “myOrganizations” tab) that covers basic topics.
 Blackboard also provides video tutorials, which you’ll find linked below.

 If you need help throughout the semester, our Blackboard Student Support team is also just a call or click away.

 Blackboard Tutorial Videos

 - Using the Content Editor

 - Working in Groups

 - How to Send and Receive Blackboard Course Messages